ngshaohui/webdev/week02 - css and html/css.md

 ## Choosing colors

-While the artistic design of webpages is out of scope for this course, we can generally rely on a number of color palette generation sites as a starting point.
+While the artistic design of webpages is out of scope for this module, we can generally rely on a number of color palette generation sites as a starting point.

 One such site is Color Hunt, a free website that offers a number of curated color palettes that can be themed around a particular color.